Hear from our Graduates

 Below you can find some reflections from our recent graduates.
 In addition, titles of MSc research dissertations can be found on the MSc Graduates page.

 Class of 2016, MSc in International Politics.
-Oguzhan is now one of our PhD students in the Department.
+Oguzhan is now a PhD student in the Department.

 In addition to the welcoming staff, knowledgeable faculty and great friendships, what I appreciated most in the masters was the approach of conducting scientific research.